CShatto99/Markdown-Notes/README.md

 * nodemon

 ## Local Setup
-1. Add a Mongo URI and a JWT token secret to the `.env` file.
+1. Add your Mongo URI and a JWT token secret to the `.env` file.
-2. Run the following commands:
+2. Run the following commands
     ```
     git clone https://github.com/CShatto99/Markdown-Notes.git